-I do take some non-prescription vitamins and minerals (vitamins D3, K2, and calcium), the powerful antioxidant grape seed extract (which may be why people say I look much younger than my age), and lecithin and mercury-free fish oil, which seems to work great for stabilizing my moods.
-My favorite supplement supplier is Swanson Vitamins.
+I do take some non-prescription vitamins and minerals (vitamins D3, K2, and calcium), the powerful antioxidant grape seed extract (which may be why people say I look much younger than my age), and flaxseed and mercury-free fish oil, which seems to work great for stabilizing my moods.
+My favorite supplement supplier is Puritans Pride.

 Too much of my life was crippled with gut-twisting anxiety and nightmarish panic attacks.
 Nothing I tried — deep breathing, positive thinking, counting my blessings, listening to music, mindfulness meditation, prayer, or “going to my happy place” — seemed to make much difference.
 But after I got through the caffeine withdrawal headaches, I felt like a brand new woman!